CASE STUDY | EventBase

 Design Research (or Lack Thereof)

-When I arrived on the scene, there was no formal design research being done at Ticketmaster and designers had no direct access to clients.
+When I started at Ticketmaster, there was no formal design research being done and designers were not allowed access to clients (the users of the software they were tasked with designing).
 This had to change.
-We began by working with our internal partners in Product and Support to help them understand the vital role of design.
+We worked with our internal partners in Product and Support to help them understand the vital role of design.
 We included them in our process, soliciting their input at each step and relying on their connections to establish relationships with trusted clients.
-Most clients had never participated in the development of the products they relied on every day and were thrilled to be asked.
+Most had never participated in the development of the products they relied on every day, and were thrilled to be asked to share their knowledge and experiences.

 One of our journeymapping sessions with internal and external stakeholders.